dfhoughton/java-anagrams/README.md

 to tinker with its string normalization algorithm if it does not suit whatever language you're working with -- currently it drops all non-word, non-numeric characters, but Java's definition of what these are, `[^\p{L}\p{Nd}]`, might not suit you.

+Note, the reason any version of this algorithm requires memory is that it is a dynamic programming algorithm: it accelerates the solution of a combinatorially complex problem by caching partial results, but because it has to cache partial results, it needs to consume memory.
+After a point -- a point much sooner than you might expect -- you run out of memory for the cache.